Woman Caught in Adultery John 8: Story, Meaning & Lessons

 This passage reveals Jesus’s authority to forgive sin, His compassion for the broken, His confrontation of self-righteousness, and His refusal to either excuse sin or crush the sinner—lessons that remain powerfully relevant for how we approach both our own failures and the moral struggles of others today.

-The Narrative: What Happened That Morning in the Temple
+What Happened in John 8:1–11?
+The Morning in the Temple

 Let me walk you through the scene as John records it.
 It’s early morning in Jerusalem.
 Jesus has spent the night on the Mount of Olives—a quiet place of prayer and rest just outside the city walls.